-The Tufts Office of Sustainability is committed to embedding environmental justice into our work to uphold the right for all people to have access to a clean and safe environment.
+The Office of Sustainability is committed to centering justice in our work to uphold the right for all people to have access to a clean and safe environment.

 Sustainability is centered around three pillars: environment, society, and economy.
 Our office recognizes the important of giving full weight to social sustainability in the work that we do by amplifying the voices of BIPOC and other marginalized communities, addressing the connections between environmental degradation and racial and social injustice, and working to rectify instances of inequity in sustainability, among other actions.

 We, the members of the Tufts Office of Sustainability, have drafted Equity and Justice Commitments help to ground our work in environmental justice.
 These commitments provide consistent guidance in our efforts and help to align our office with Tufts’ goal to become an anti-racist institution.
 Working towards justsustainability is a critical part of our office’s mission to act as a resource, catalyst, and advocate for sustainability at Tufts.